mtorpey/wooden-ships/4-optional.md

 they intended to travel.
 Casting the lead was a method used to determine this.

-A. Players can be assumed to be \"casting the lead\" for any ships which have moved a maximum of one hex in that movement phase.
+A. Players can be assumed to be "casting the lead" for any ships which have moved a maximum of one hex in that movement phase.
 On request, the enemy player must tell the depth of water in all hexes adjacent to their ship.